-Customizable, comes in 9 different fabrics.
-Requires no tools to put together, with easy-to-follow instructions.
+Customizable; comes in 9 different fabrics.
+Requires no tools to put together and includes easy-to-follow instructions.
 Fabric is durable to resist stains, odors, and damage from kids and pets.

 Not the most comfortable couch in the world; some say the couch isn't deep enough and the cushions are too firm.

-A classic pillowtop design featuring a high seat back with cushioned headrests.
-Microfiber repels water and stains and is easy to clean with soap and water.
+Classic design featuring a high seat back with plush, cushioned pillows.
+Polyester upholstery repels water and is easy to clean with light soap and a cloth.
+Hardwood frame with beechwood legs.
 Durable and affordable.
-Arm rests are plush and comfortable.
-Made in the USA.
+Multiple color options.

 Hardwood and high-density foam covered in soft polyester upholstery.
 Easy to assemble even without tools.
 Supportive seat constructed with individually wrapped coils.

-Stuffing in back cushions may shift.
-Some customers reported the center support and legs sagged within months.
+Stuffing cushions may shift.
+Some reports of the center support and legs sagging within months.

 Converts into a bed and features reinforced rear feet for added support.
 Pulling the sofa into a horizontal position is quick and easy.
 Has an upscale silhouette without appearing overly formal.
 Made with cozy, soft velour material.